mnk400/linearRegression/README.md

 value = r.calculate(Predicted_Y, Original_Y)
 ```

-main.py contains demo code which creates regression using scilearns make_regression to test the above programs with.
+main.py contains demo code which creates regression using sklearn make_regression to test the above programs with.
 Also compares the r-squared values and plots graphs depicting and comparing the predicted linear equations(Only if using 1 feature).